mater1996/overflow.js/README.md

 new EllipsisText(document.querySelector('#ellipsis'), {
   str:
-    'Fame,wealth and knowledge are merely worldly possessions that are withinthe reach of anybodyFame,wealth and knowledge are merely worldly possessions that are withinthe reach of anybodyFame', callback:function(res){
+    'Fame,wealth and knowledge are merely worldly possessions that are withinthe reach of anybodyFame,wealth and knowledge are merely worldly possessions that are withinthe reach of anybodyFame',
+  callback: function(res) {
     console.log(res)
     // output:Fame,wealth and knowledge are merely worldly possessions that are withinthe reach of anybodyFame,wealth and knowled
   }
 })
 ```